-Our strategy is to hedge, on behalf of each subsidiary, a portion of our non-functional currency denominated cash flows for a period of up to 12 months.
-In this way, much of the impact of currency fluctuations on non-functional currency denominated transactions (and hence on subsidiary operating income as stated in the functional currency) is mitigated in the near term.
-In the longer-term (longer than the hedging period of up to 12 months) the subsidiaries are still subject to the impacts of foreign currency fluctuations.
+Our strategy is to hedge, on behalf of each subsidiary, a portion of our non-functional currency denominated cash flows for a period of up to 18 months.
+In this way, some of the impact of currency fluctuations on non-functional currency denominated transactions (and hence on subsidiary operating income as stated in the functional currency) is mitigated in the near term.
+We may hedge up to 80% of our transactional exposure.
+The amount we hedge and the length of time hedge contracts are entered into may vary significantly.
+In the longer-term (longer than the hedging period of up to 18 months) the subsidiaries are still subject to the impacts of foreign currency fluctuations.
 In addition, the subsidiary results are still subject to any impact of translating the functional currency results to U.S. dollars.
 When hedging certain foreign currency transactions of a long-term investment nature (net investments in foreign operations), the gains and losses are recorded in the currency translation adjustment component of stockholders' equity.
 Gains and losses on other foreign exchange contracts are recognized in other income or expense as exchange rates change.

 For purposes of potential risk analysis, we use sensitivity analysis to quantify potential impacts that market rate changes may have on the fair values of our hedge portfolio related to firmly committed or forecasted transactions.
 The sensitivity analysis represents the hypothetical changes in value of the hedge position and does not reflect the related gain or loss on the forecasted underlying transaction.
-As of June 30, 2003 and 2002, a 10% appreciation in the value of the U.S. dollar against foreign currencies from the prevailing market rates would result in a \$15 million increase or a \$43 million increase in the fair value of the hedge portfolio, respectively.
-Conversely, a 10% depreciation of the U.S. dollar against foreign currencies from the prevailing market rates would result in a \$15 million decrease or a \$43 million decrease in the fair value of the hedge portfolio as of June 30, 2003 and 2002, respectively.
+As of September 30, 2003 and 2002, a 10% appreciation in the value of the U.S. dollar against foreign currencies from the prevailing market rates would result in a \$17 million increase or a \$25 million increase in the fair value of the hedge portfolio, respectively.
+Conversely, a 10% depreciation of the U.S. dollar against foreign currencies from the prevailing market rates would result in a \$17 million decrease or a \$25 million decrease in the fair value of the hedge portfolio as of September 30, 2003 and 2002, respectively.

-The interest rate risk associated with our borrowing and investing activities at June 30, 2003 was not material in relation to our consolidated financial position, results of operations or cash flows.
+The interest rate risk associated with our borrowing and investing activities at September 30, 2003 was not material in relation to our consolidated financial position, results of operations or cash flows.
 Historically, we have not used derivative financial instruments to alter the interest rate characteristics of our investment holdings or debt instruments, but could do so in the future.